28 Proven Ways to Get a Work Promotion Without Asking

 To be a candidate for a promotion, you need to demonstrate you are a problem solver.
 Imagine you are a Marketing Specialist, and one of your campaigns is running behind schedule, and there is a risk of missing the deadline.what does a solution look like

-The best approach is to take ten minutes out to think about possible solutions.
-If you cannot think of solutions, have a chat with more experienced team members and see what they think.
+The best approach is to take ten minutes to consider possible solutions.
+If you cannot think of solutions, chat with more experienced team members and see what they think.

-Then you can approach your supervisor and say, “we have a risk of running behind schedule, so should we add some people from other projects until we are back on track, or move this deliverable until after the deadline because it is not critical to the project success.
+Then you can approach your supervisor and say, “We have a risk of running behind schedule, so should we add some people from other projects until we are back on track, or move this deliverable until after the deadline because it is not critical to the project’s success.
 Or do you have another suggestion?”

 Solution Tip: Take time to organize your approach and suggest solutions